 2. Bo Jackson – Football and Baseball All-Star

 Vincent ‘Bo’ Jackson is one of those extraordinary people that was first in line when sporting talent was being handed out.
 A general rule for most athletes is to pursue greatness in just a single sport and focus all efforts into becoming successful in your chosen game.
 But Bo wouldn’t settle for that.
 He excelled in both American football and baseball, becoming the first All-Star in both NFL and Major League Baseball.
 In 2014 he was named ESPN’s greatest athlete of all time.

 1. Michael Jordan – Wears Banned Jordan I’s

 Michael ‘His Airness’ Jordan is the greatest basketball player of all time.
-Capitalising on his rise to greatness, Nike designed and unleashed the first instalment of the Air Jordan shoe in 1985 in one the most monumental sports endorsement deals ever.
+Capitalising on his rise to greatness, Nike designed and unleashed the first installment of the Air Jordan shoe in 1985 in one the most monumental sports endorsement deals ever.
 One month after its release the NBA commissioner banned the shoe from the court for failure to meet the on-court dress code.
-Jordan was fined $5,000 every time he stepped on court wearing his Air Jordan I’s.
+Jordan was fined $5,000 every time he stepped on the court wearing his Air Jordan I’s.
 The endorsement deal was far more valuable than the commissioner’s rules, so Nike willingly paid the fines for every game and this act of rebellion fuelled skyrocketing sales of the shoe.
 The Air Jordan brand is still going strong and each sale adds to MJ’s estimated $1 billion net worth.
 Well played, Mr Jordan.

 #BendTheRulesAustralia – Win $10,000 courtesy of HP